soto-project/soto/README.md

 If you are running your code on an AWS EC2 instance, you [can setup an IAM role as the server's Instance Profile](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-create-iam-instance-profile.html) to automatically grant credentials via the metadata service.

-There are no code changes or configurations to specify in the code, it will automatically pull and use them.
+There are no code changes or configurations to specify in the code, it will automatically pull and use the credentials.

 ### Via ECS Container credentials

 If you are running your code as an AWS ECS container task, you [can setup an IAM role for your container task](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html#create_task_iam_policy_and_role) to automatically grant credentials via the metadata service.

-There are no code changes or configurations to specify in the code, it will automatically pull and use them.
+Similar to the EC2 setup there are no code changes or configurations to specify in the code, it will automatically pull and use the credentials.

 ### Load Credentials from shared credential file.